mitchos/pyZscaler/docsrc/index.rst

    zs/zia/index
    zs/zpa/index

-pyZscaler is an unofficial SDK for interacting with Zscaler APIs
+pyZscaler - An unofficial SDK for the Zscaler API
 =====================================================================
-pyZscaler aims to provide a uniform and easy-to-use interface for each of the Zscaler product APIs.
+pyZscaler is an SDK that provides a uniform and easy-to-use interface for each of the Zscaler product APIs.

 Quick Links
 --------------